-Responsibility for the specific relationships and sex education programme sits with the PSHCE coordinator, Ms V Taylor and the RSE SLT link Mrs J Jackson.
-Delivery of this programme facilitated by staff members within school who have chosen to be part of the RSE team and resources are provided by TenTen Life to the full, a well-respected Catholic educational organisation.
+Responsibility for the specific relationships and sex education programme sits with the PSHCE coordinator, Mrs J Tinarwo, and the RSE SLT link Mrs J Jackson.
+Delivery of this programme is facilitated by staff members within school who have chosen to be part of the RSE team and resources are provided by Ten:Ten Life to the full, a well-respected Catholic educational organisation.

 Mr Toyne, science teacher, is the facilitator for RSE.
 However, all staff will be involved in developing the attitudes and values aspect of the RSE programme.
 They will be role models for pupils of good, healthy, wholesome relationships as between staff, other adults and pupils.
-They will also be contributing to the development of pupils' personal andsocial skills.
+They will also be contributing to the development of pupils' personal and social skills.
 All staff have completed training provided by CES on the new RSE framework.